vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.Glossary.md

   The generation time, Ƭ, for an infectious disease is the time between **_infection_** events in an infector-infectee pair of individuals.
   It can be used to derieve the speed of the spread.
   Measuring Generation time is challenging because it is unobserved.
 Hence is usually replaced with serial time.
-  However, ignoring the difference between the serial interval and generation time can lead to biased estimates of R At this early stage the instantaneous r of the exponentially growing epidemic curve, is approximately given by $r = (R_0-1)/Ƭ$
+  However, ignoring the difference between the serial interval and generation time can lead to biased estimates of R.
+  At this early stage the instantaneous r of the exponentially growing epidemic curve, is approximately given by $r = (R_0-1)/Ƭ$

 ## **Serial interval:**